Megesh/liferay-docs/develop/tutorials/articles/120-service-builder/02-service-builder-persistence/07-leveraging-hibernates-criteria-api.markdown

 [TOC levels=1-4]

-Liferay lets you use custom SQL queries to retrieve data from the database.
-However, it's sometimes more convenient to build queries dynamically at runtime than it is to invoke predefined SQL queries.
+Liferay lets you use custom SQL queries to retrieve data from the database.now However, it's sometimes more convenient to build queries dynamically at runtime than it is to invoke predefined SQL queries.
 Liferay allows you to build queries dynamically using its DynamicQuery API, which wraps Hibernate's Criteria API.